 Doctoral admission is ongoing.
-The deadline to receive all admission materials is Feb.
-1. New students are admitted once a year to begin the program in the fall semester only.
+The deadline to receive all admission materials is February 1 for the full-time program.
+New full-time students are admitted once a year to begin the program in the fall semester only.

 Applicants must have a bachelor’s degree from an accredited university.
 The Ph.D.
 Program Committee in the major areas will evaluate applicants to the Ph.D. programs based on several factors including academic achievement, standardized test scores, employment history, a personal statement, letters of recommendation and possibly an interview.
 All applicants must submit the following material.

 - Official transcripts of all undergraduate and graduate coursework completed